Neck Stability & Lumber Selection

 Purpleheart - Very stable, also very hard.
 Unfortunately...its purple.
 I'll gladly build a purpleheart neck if you want one though.

-Santos Mahogany - I haven't tried it yet personally, but its sustainable, attainable, and stable enough to be a valid option.
+Santos Mahogany - I haven't tried it yet personally (can't find any), but its sustainable and stable enough to be a valid option.

 Anything less stable than that, I'm wary of, but there are some other potentially viable alternatives: